President and Chief Executive Officer

 Campbell received his Bachelor of Science in Health Information Management from the University of Tennessee and Master of Business Administration and Health Administration from the University of Florida.
 He is a fellow with the American College of Healthcare Executives and a certified materials and resource professional with the Association of Healthcare Resource and Materials Management.

 Peter Chang, MD

-Dr. Peter Chang is the vice president of care transitions and chief medical informatics officer at Tampa General Hospital (TGH), a nationally renowned nonprofit academic medical center.
+Dr. Peter Chang is the vice president of care transitions at Tampa General Hospital (TGH), a nationally renowned nonprofit academic medical center.

 Dr. Chang leads the development, implementation, administration, and operation of TGH’s Length of Stay Program and the TGH CareComm Center.
-As the manager of nine healthcare information technology departments at Tampa General, he is primarily responsibility for instilling a culture of safety to improve hospital quality.
-In addition to his dual roles at the hospital, Dr. Chang is a voluntary assistant professor at the USF Health.
+In addition to his role at the hospital, Dr. Chang is a voluntary assistant professor at the USF Health.